 JPEG is a good format for images intended only for online publication.
-It is a 'lossy' format which means it discards color information.
+It is a compressed format which means it discards some color information.
 This may not be noticeable on a monitor but is more apparent in print, although it is still adequate for print in most cases.

 GIF is a format that can be used for images containing few colors.
-This is another format that should only be used for images intended for online publication.
+This is a format that should only be used for images intended for online publication.